When does a car battery need to be replaced?

 How long does it take to recharge a good battery that is low on charge?
 If the battery is still good, 20-40 minutes of running the engine or driving is usually enough to recharge it.
 However, be aware that in some cars with electric power steering, the steering assist might not work properly until the battery is sufficiently charged.
 That can make driving with a low battery dangerous.

-If a good battery has not been used for an extended period of time and is completely drained, it might need to be recharged using an electric battery charger.
+If a good battery has not been used for an extended period of time and is completely drained, it might need longer time to recharge.